Was last February’s ‘snowmaggedon’ a fluke, or can we expect more like it? We took your snow questions to the experts.

 Maybe it’s because it’s always a novelty at first.
 Or maybe it’s because we just can’t handle it.
-Whatever the reason, Seattleites seem obsessed with those cold white flakes — and the beauty and transportation troubles they bring — whenever there’s so much as a whiff of snow in the forecast or days of warnings as we’ve just endured.
+Whatever the reason, Seattleites seem obsessed with those cold white flakes — and the beauty and transportation troubles they bring — whenever there’s so much as a whiff of snow in the forecast.

 The second a snowflake showed up on peoples’ smartphone weather apps more than a week ago, the National Weather Service in Seattle got a deluge of messages from people wanting to know what to expect.

-But it’s not that simple, weather service meteorologist Dana Felton said.
+It’s not that simple, weather service meteorologist Dana Felton said.
 Snow in the Puget Sound region requires cold air from the interior of North America to meet moisture from the Pacific Ocean in the right manner and place, which makes it hard to predict in detail very long in advance.

 “The bottom line is that we can forecast out to seven days, and beyond that, it’s beyond science,” he said.